Floor and Wall Tiler

 Mike: With the notch end, go this way, yep that’s it.

 Nick: This is my first time doing wall and floor tiling – it looked easy, but it’s not.
 It’s pretty hard, especially putting down the mud.
+And the tiles, you’ve got to judge it right.
 So yeah, it’s good giving it a go.

 Clinton: Tiling around the fixtures in a home requires accurate measuring, so you do need to know your maths.
 You also need it to calculate costs and quantities.